fhiso/sources-and-citations/rdfa-bindings-20170626.md

 RDFa provides two separate mechanisms for abbreviating the IRIs in these
-attributes: by setting a *local default vocabulary*, and by using prefixes to create compact URIs expressions (CURIEs) as a form of *prefix notation*.
+attributes: by setting a *local default vocabulary*, and by using prefixes to create compact URIs expressions (CURIEs).
 Applications processing *formatted citations* in accordance with this standard *must* support both of these mechanisms.
 Expansion of *terms* using the *local default vocabulary* *shall* be done before the expansion of CURIEs.
 An application *must* behave as if all `datatype`, `property`, `rel`, `rev` and `typeof` attributes have been expanded before continuing to process the data.

 {.note} Applications *may* opt to expand these attributes on demand, provided the effect is the same.
 The `typeof` attribute is the only one